slashformotion/slashformotion/README.md

 ### Hi there 👋
+- 🔭 I’m currently studying at ENIB: a graduate school of engineering (more [here](https://www.enib.fr/en/))
+- 🌱 I’m currently learning Python and Javascript
+- 📫 How to reach me: slashformotion@protonmail.com

 <!--
 **slashformotion/slashformotion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.